martindevans/martindevans.me/japan2014.md

 ## Gallery

-Click on any of the images to get a full resolution version.
+Click on any of the images to get a full resolution version, when you have a full resolution image displayed click anywhere to dismiss it.

 ### Kawaguchiko